Netflix/sleepy-puppy-docker/README.md

 Try It Out
 -------------
-Launch web browser and connect to your docker container's IP over http
+Launch web browser and connect to your docker container's IP over http.
+The default credientials are `admin/password`

 Architecture